uclanelsonlab/udn_client/Readme.md

 - `--info-only`: Only get participant information, don't download files
 - `--download`: Download files for the participant (must be explicitly set)
 - `--gvcf`: Only download files ending with .gvcf.gz (must be used with --download)
+- `--vcf`: Only download files ending with .vcf.gz (must be used with --download)
 - `--verbose`: Enable verbose logging

 #### Examples